 Posted March 22nd, 2019 at 10:40 am by Dan Musick

-- To begin with, check to confirm you received all the parts necessary to successfully install a steel rolling door.
-Additionally, ensure they are the correct size.
+- To begin with, check to confirm you received all the parts necessary to successfully install a steel rolling door, and ensure that they are the correct size.
+Parts you will need include the steel curtain, the rolling barrel, tracks, endplates, and a hardware box.
 New doors normally come with the barrel assembly and curtain separate, along with the tracks and hardware box with instructions.
 Sometimes the endplates are separate.

-- Determine the S or X dimension.
+- Then, Determine the S or X dimension.
 This is the dimension between the vertical mounting angles which support the tracks and endplates.
+In this case, the S-dimension is 10′ and 6″.

 - Measure and mark the jambs.

 - Secure the angle on each side.
 Both angles must be plumb, level, and evenly spaced according to the S-dimension at the top and bottom.
-Above all, this is absolutely critical for the steel rolling door to operate smoothly.
+This step is absolutely critical for the steel rolling door to operate smoothly.

 - Unroll the curtain onto plywood, cardboard or two 2 X 4s or 2 X 6s.
 This prevents scratches from occurring on the outside of the curtain.

-- Then, go to the top of the curtain and position the barrel just beyond the top of the curtain.
+- Then, position the barrel just beyond the top of the curtain.

 - Determine from the instructions, your order, and from markings on the barrel, which end is the drive end.
 The shaft on the drive end does not have a bearing in the end of the barrel; the winding end does have a bearing.
 Turn the drive end, so it is on the correct side of the curtain.